xonsh/xonsh/docs/tutorial.rst

 Python-mode vs Subprocess-mode
 ================================
 It is sometimes helpful to make the distinction between lines that operate in pure Python mode and lines that use shell-specific syntax, edit the execution environment, and run commands.
 Unfortunately, it is not always clear from the syntax alone what mode is desired.
 This ambiguity stems from most command line utilities looking a lot like Python operators.

 Take the case of ``ls -l``.
 This is valid Python code, though it could have also been written as ``ls - l`` or ``ls-l``.
 So how does xonsh know that ``ls -l`` is meant to be run in subprocess-mode?

-For any given line that only contains an expression statement (expr-stmt, see the Python AST docs for more information), if the left-most name cannot be found as a current variable name xonsh will try to parse the line as subprocess command instead.
+For any given line that only contains an expression statement (expr-stmt, see the Python AST docs for more information), if the left-most name cannot be found as a current variable name xonsh will try to parse the line as a subprocess command instead.
 In the above, if ``ls`` is not a variable, then subprocess mode will be attempted.
 If parsing in subprocess mode fails, then the line is left in Python-mode.

 In the following example, we will list the contents of the directory with ``ls -l``.
 Then we'll make new variable names ``ls`` and ``l`` and then subtract them.
 Finally, we will delete ``ls`` and ``l`` and be able to list the directories again.

 .. code-block:: bash